-CHAPTER VII ACCIDENT PROCEDURES
+CHAPTER VII CRASH PROCEDURES

-What you must do if you are involved in an accident.
+What you must do if you are involved in a crash.

-Traffic accidents resulting in personal injury to any extent, or death, or property damage of \$3,000 or more must be reported to the police immediately by the quickest means of communication.
+Traffic crashes resulting in personal injury to any extent, or death, or property damage of \$3,000 or more must be reported to the police immediately by the quickest means of communication.

-If involved in an accident:
+If involved in a crash:

-- Stop immediately.
+- .
+Stop immediately.
 If possible move your vehicle off the travelled portion of the roadway.
-Do not leave the scene of an accident without identifying yourself and rendering assistance. - 2.
+Do not leave the scene of a crash without identifying yourself and rendering assistance. - .
 Help the injured. - a.
 Call the nearest police agency.
 Ask for an ambulance if needed. - b.
 Act promptly, but carefully.
 Do not move the injured unnecessarily.
 Unskilled handling can make serious injuries out of minor ones.
 Keep the injured warm until skilled help arrives.
 If there is severe bleeding, attempt to stop the flow of blood with direct pressure.
-Protect the victim from the oncoming traffic. - Warn passing traffic.
+Protect the victim from the oncoming traffic. - .
+Warn passing traffic.
 Have someone warn approaching cars to prevent further damage from oncoming traffic.
-Keep a flashlight and flares in your vehicle for emergency use. - 4.
+Keep a flashlight and flares in your vehicle for emergency use. - .
 Exchange information.
-Drivers must give their name, address, and vehicle registration number, and if requested, exhibit their driver's license to any person injured in the accident or to the driver or occupant of or person attending any vehicle or other property damaged in the accident. - 5.
-Upon striking an unattended vehicle, stop and locate the owner, or leave a written notice containing your name and address and circumstances of the accident.
+Drivers must give their name, address, and vehicle registration information, and if requested, exhibit their driver's license to any person injured in the crash or to the driver or occupant of or person attending any vehicle or other property damaged in the crash. - .
+Upon striking an unattended vehicle, stop and locate the owner, or leave a written notice containing your name and address and circumstances of the crash.
 If you damage other property along the highway, notify the owner.